Kernix13/parcel-sass-setup/notes_sass.md

 > NEED TO WORK ON MIXINS AND FUNCTIONS

-Have done: 1. variables, 2.
+- Have done: 1. variables, 2.
 Nesting, 3.
 Modules and namespacing, 4.
-Extends,
+Extends

-Not done yet: 1.
+- Not done yet: 1.
 Mixins, 2.
 Functions, 3.
 Conditionals, 4. @content
+- Skip: 1.
+Operators, 2.
+Sass Maps

 Links